LandSandBoat/lsb-wiki/Quick-Start-Guide.md

   * [Build the solution in VS2019.](https://github.com/topaz-next/topaz/wiki/CMake-Build-Guide)

   ## To Update
-  * Open the topaz folder in Explorer.
-  * Shift+right-click, open Powershell.
+  * Open a PowerShell window and navigate to your `topaz` directory.
   * Type:
     ```
     git stash